simoncblyth/opticks/notes/issues/review_sensor_id.rst

-WIP : trace where qat4 inst identity info comes from
+DONE : trace where qat4 inst identity info comes from
 -----------------------------------------------------------

 ::